 • trial

-Jeffrey has first-chaired fact and expert witness depositions and has drafted dispositive motions in both federal and state court for clients.
-In addition, Jeffrey maintains an active pro bono practice focused on veterans’ rights and criminal justice.
+Jeffrey has first-chaired fact and expert witness depositions, second-chaired multiple witnesses at trial, and has drafted dispositive motions in both federal and state court for clients.
+In addition, Jeffrey has experience with arbitrations and maintains an active pro bono practice focused on veterans’ rights and criminal justice.

 Prior to attending law school, Jeffrey worked for the Massachusetts House of Representatives.